signalogic/SigSRF_SDK/README.md

 If needed, the Check / Verify option can be selected to generate a log for troubleshooting and tech support purposes.

+## mediaTest Demo

+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaTest demo page</a> has command lines for EVS codec testing and transcoding.
+The demo allows codec output comparison vs. 3GPP reference files, per-core performance measurement (both x86 and coCPU cores), .wav file generation to experience EVS audio quality, RTP packet transcoding using pcap files, and more.

+## iaTest Demo

+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/iaTest_readme.md">iaTest demo page</a> has command lines for image analytics and OpenCV testing.
+The iaTest demo performs image analytics operations vs. example surveillance video files and allows per-core performance measurement and comparison for x86 and coCPU cores.  .yuv and .h264 file formats are supported.

 ## SigMRF Users Guide

 SigMRF (Media Resource Functions) software is part of SigSRF software.
 The <a href="http://goo.gl/fU43oE" target="_blank">SigMRF User Guide</a> provides detailed information about SigMRF software installation, test and demo applications, build instructions, etc.